This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 It could have been Bella who influenced both of them in Riddle’s favor through her connection to Regulus.
 Off the school grounds, since by then Bella was long out of school.
 And Sirius was no longer a member of the Black family.

-Her having been the recruiter could also be how she knew about Barty’s involvement when it was time to talk her way out of Azkaban in the first place, or to call him in to help attack the Longbottoms.
+Bella having been the recruiter who bagged young Barty, might explain some of the favor Tom granted her.
+It could also be how she knew about Barty’s involvement when it was time to talk her way out of Azkaban in the first place, or to call him in to help attack the Longbottoms.

 • • • •